-- likelihood of sustainability of outcomes at project or program termination, and provide a rating for this; and - o whether Minimum Requirements 1 and 2 were met, and provide a rating for this. - The report of this evaluation will contain at a minimum: - o basic data on the evaluation: - when the evaluation took place, - who was involved, - the key questions, and - the methodology-including application of the five evaluation criteria; - o basic data of the project or program, including actual GEF and other expenditures; - o lessons of broader applicability; and - o the terms of reference of the evaluation (in an Appendix). - The report of the evaluation will be sent to the GEF Evaluation Office immediately upon completion, and at the latest, within 12 months of completion of project or program implementation.
+- An assessment of whether and how men and women are affected differently by changes to natural resource use and decision making resulting from GEF outcomes - In addition, for programs, the terminal evaluation will provide an assessment of the coherence between program and child project theories of change and objectives, indicators, and programmatic results achieved; these results must demonstrate the program's added value over comparable non-programmatic alternatives. - The report of this evaluation will contain at a minimum: - basic data on the evaluation: when the evaluation took place, who was involved, the key questions, and the methodology-including application of the five evaluation criteria; - basic data of the project or program, including actual GEF and other expenditures; - lessons of broader applicability; and - o the terms of reference of the evaluation (in an Appendix). - The report of the evaluation will be sent to the GEF Evaluation Office immediately upon completion, and at the latest, within 12 months of completion of project or program implementation.